 My parents female, Lilith had the spring 2019 litter.
 She was mated with Zeus and pups were whelped on 04/09/19.
-There are five males and three females.
+There are four males and three females.
 All pups are black and rust.
 Tails are docked and dewclaws removed.
 They will go home with their ears cropped around 10-11 weeks of age.
 There are four males available for deposit.

 Please see the "My parents' dogs" tab for more info on the pups...

 My breeding goal is to produce a healthy, protective, loyal dog.
 These pups will have medium to high drive.
 In using strong European bloodlines, these dogs are tougher and more protective than the American lines.
 They will look after their humans at all cost, even to themselves.
 They are devoted to YOU.
 If a situation arises where your dog needs to protect you and goes after a "bad guy" that bad guy is going to try to remove the dog from themselves.
 How?
 Grabbing whatever they can, ears, tails, legs, etc. A cropped ear is less easy to grab a hold of that a long floppy on.
 A short tail is harder to grab than a long tail that could be grabbed and broken.
 This in the end serves to protect your dog from injury.
 I want to hold true to what a doberman should be, a committed protector and devoted friend to you and your family (and mine).
 If you are looking for a overtly friendly dog who loves anyone and everyone who comes over to your house, the doberman is not for you.
 They are very discerning who they are friends with.
 People who frequent you home will be welcomed.
 People who rarely come over will be subject to scrutiny from your dog and most likely if you are okay with the person, your dog will be fine with them too.

 Also check out our Facebook page - TKS Royal Dobermans